palikar/blog-hugo-files/content/posts/pandas_notes.md

 It's like a table in RDB.

 -   Columns are attributes
--   Rows are the actually data
+-   Rows are the actual data
 -   Indices are the labels for each row

 This is the most common object when dealing with data and using _pandas_.
 The data in the object is heterogeneous, the shape and the size are mutable.
-The last part means that the models you build in one object that contains data can easily(ish) be transformed into another model(by model I mean the way your data is structured- names and count of columns(attributes), indexing of the rows, type of the data inside). <br /> <br /> Basic construction of DataFrame object is as follows:
+The last part means that the models you build in one object that contains data can easily(ish) be transformed into another model(by model I mean the way your data is structured- names and count of columns(attributes), indexing of the rows, type of the data inside). <br /> <br /> The basic construction of the DataFrame object is as follows:

 ```python
 pandas.DataFrame( data, index, columns, dtype, copy)
 ```

 -   `data` - ndarray, series, map, lists, dict, constants..etc.
 The raw data that will be stored in the DataFame.
 This could be for example a list of lists.
-In this case the 'inner' lists will become the columns and the column-names will be given through **columns**.
+In this case, the 'inner' lists will become the columns and the column names will be given through **columns**.
 The number of the columns must be the same as the number of inner lists
 -   `index` - the 'names' of the rows.
 Usually just an index (0,1,2,3....).
 The size of this must be the count of the entries in the dataset
 -   `columns` - the names of the columns
 -   ... - the other ones are none of our concern